 A qualified doctor will interpret your results.

 This profile is our most comprehensive test for a detailed picture of your thyroid health, including how well you are converting thyroxine (T4) to triiodothyronine (T3).
-It includes a test for reverse T3 (rT3) - an inactive thyroid hormone which blocks the action of T3 in your cells.
+It includes a test for reverse T3 (rT3) which is an inactive thyroid hormone which blocks the action of T3 in your cells.
 Some practitioners believe that raised rT3 may explain why people suffer from symptoms of hypothyroidism when their active thyroid hormones are within the normal ranges.
 You can read more about reverse T3 and its role in your body here.

 We send you an easy-to-use kit to collect your blood sample.

 Post your sample to our lab in the prepaid envelope provided.